 13. Chi Whip (Whippet x Chihuahua)

 The Chi Whip is one of the smallest on this, which is excellent if you are seeking a canine to join you in your apartment.
 His personality is feisty but full of fun character.
 This guy is very sensitive and doesn’t like to be left alone, so he needs an attentive family.
-His coat will be short, and grooming will be minimal.
+The Whippet Chihuahua mix will have a short coat, and grooming will be minimal.

 14. Whipador (Whippet x Labrador Retriever)